Natural Sciences -- Bio

 - That you are capable of meeting the entrance requirements for the course

 The standard offer for entry for Natural Sciences is A*A*A at A Level or equivalent.
 Although we do occasionally consider applicants with 2 A-levels, most applicants have at least three of Biology, Chemistry, Mathematics and Physics to A Level.
 Your A-level subjects may have an effect on which subjects you can take in the first year, but Biology of Cells, Earth Sciences, Evolution and Behaviour and Physiology of Organisms do not require any particular A-level subjects.

 If you are taking other qualifications (eg Scottish Highers and Advanced Highers, Access to HE Diploma, international qualifications), please refer to the Undergraduate Study website (http://www.study.cam.ac.uk/undergraduate/apply/requirements/) or ask us for advice (firstname.lastname@example.org)

 More detail on the application process, including the admissions assessment, can be found here: http://www.undergraduate.study.cam.ac.uk/courses/natural-sciences

-If you’d like to visit the Homerton and the Science departments at Cambridge, it would be worth coming to one of the Open Days on Thursday 6 July and Friday 7 July.
+If you’d like to visit Homerton and the Science departments at Cambridge, it would be worth coming to one of the Open Days in early July.
 Homerton is one of the colleges that is hosting an information session in the morning, and you can then visit the departments in the afternoon.
 Please sign up at: http://www.study.cam.ac.uk/undergraduate/events/opendays/cambridge/.

 Alternatively, if you are interested in coming to visit Homerton at any time, please e-mail Dr Paul Elliott, the Scientific Admissions Tutor, at email@example.com.
 Paul can arrange for you to chat to one of our Directors of Studies when you visit, and arrange for tours of the college.